Alrighty folks, story time.

 All the mistakes I’ve made have led me to where I am now, right now, typing this out.
 They’ve led me to my instagram account, my youtube channel, and my platform for helping inspire others to live a healthy and happy life.

-I have no idea what I’ll do with my time here on this planet, I just know that I want to find and follow my bliss.
+I have no idea what I’ll do with my time here on this planet, I just know that I want to never stop following my curiosity.

 I know that life is precious and short.